 An elderly woman is offered cash as she begs at a wholesale food market in Caracas, Venezuela, Jan.
 28, 2019.

 Nearly 9 in 10 Venezuelans live in poverty.
 The country’s economy has tanked so extensively that the industries that once enabled a broad social safety net have mostly collapsed.
-As a result, inflation in Venezuela reached 1,300,000% in November of last year, and prices of basic goods doubled every 19 days on average, putting everyday necessities like bread essentially out of reach for the majority of the population.
+As a result, inflation in Venezuela reached an astronomical 10 million percent this year, and prices of basic goods doubled every 19 days on average, putting everyday necessities like bread essentially out of reach for the majority of the population.

 2. Hunger Is Pervasive

 Customers hold their shopping bags of newly bought corn flour and toilet paper as they line up outside a private supermarket in Caracas, Venezuela, Jan.
 16, 2015.

 Widespread food insecurity was one of the primary factors behind the massive protests that roiled the country in 2015, and since then, access to food has become far worse.

 3. Health Care Has Become Hard to Access